ThinkerDesigns/py1/steps.md

-# Github experience from client machine CLI
+# My First Github Experience  - CLI

 >Creating a new repository from commandline